Josef Albers: Criticism

-Josef Albers' book Interaction of Color continues to be influential despite criticisms that arose following his death.
-In 1981, Alan Lee attempted to refute Albers' general claims about colour experience (that colour deceives continually) and to posit that Albers' system of perceptual education was fundamentally misleading.
+Josef Albers's book Interaction of Color continues to be influential despite criticisms that arose following his death.
+In 1981, Alan Lee attempted to refute Albers's general claims about colour experience (that colour deceives continually) and to posit that Albers's system of perceptual education was fundamentally misleading.

-Lee examined four topics in Albers' account of colour critically: In additive and subtractive colour mixture; the tonal relations of colours; the Weber-Fechner Law; and simultaneous contrast.
+Lee examined four topics in Albers's account of colour critically: In additive and subtractive colour mixture; the tonal relations of colours; the Weber-Fechner Law; and simultaneous contrast.
 In each case Lee suggested that Albers made fundamental errors with serious consequences for his claims about colour and his pedagogical method.
-Lee suggested that Albers' belief in the importance of colour deception was related to a misconception about aesthetic appreciation (that it depends upon some kind of confusion about visual perception).
+Lee suggested that Albers's belief in the importance of colour deception was related to a misconception about aesthetic appreciation (that it depends upon some kind of confusion about visual perception).
 Lee suggested that the scientific colour hypothesis of Edwin H. Land should be considered in lieu of the concepts put forward by Albers.
-Finally, Lee called for a reassessment of Albers' art as necessary, following successful challenge to the foundational colour concepts that were the basis of his corpus.
+Finally, Lee called for a reassessment of Albers's art as necessary, following successful challenge to the foundational colour concepts that were the basis of his corpus.

-Dorothea Jameson has challenged Lee's criticism of Albers, arguing that Albers' approach toward painting and pedagogy emphasized artists' experiences in the handling and mixing of pigments, which often have different results than predicted by color theory experiments with projected light or spinning color disks.
+Dorothea Jameson has challenged Lee's criticism of Albers, arguing that Albers's approach toward painting and pedagogy emphasized artists' experiences in the handling and mixing of pigments, which often have different results than predicted by color theory experiments with projected light or spinning color disks.
 Furthermore, Jameson explains that Lee's own understanding of additive and subtractive color mixtures is flawed.